Painting gloss kitchen cabinets and doors can transform your kitchen. We show you how

 Use even strokes in a ‘V’ or ‘W’ pattern.
 Finally go over the paint with a light touch to get rid of any ridges.

-If painting cabinets start at the back, move forwards and finish up by painting the edges.
+If painting cabinets, start at the back, move forwards and finish up by painting the edges.

-If you are looking for a factory-style finish then spray painting is your best option.
+If you are looking for a factory-style finish then spray painting kitchen cabinets is your best option.
 You can choose a professional or do it yourself.
 The professionals will be more expensive but a lot less hassle.

 If you choose to do it yourself you will need to buy or hire a decent spray gun, a large well ventilated and covered area – i.e. garage to do the job – and a dust free area to let the paint dry.